webmasterdevlin/inmeta-scoreboard-ndc-2021/README.md

 ### SPA
 - for JWT authentication
+- JWT is a stateless authentication makes web servers scalable but harder to make the security right
-- usually an instance where the server accepts requests from different web apps and mobiles apps
+- SPA is usually seen on cases where the server accepts requests from different web apps and mobiles apps
 - can still navigate even if the app is disconnected from the internet
 - faster because it doesn't need to load the entire app on every page load

 ### SSR
-- for cookie based authentication
+- for cookie based authentication which maintains a session IDs
-- can create session id
 - SEO friendly
 - can store api_keys
 - reverse proxy